Bhat-Gurunandan/ajeeb-goa/markdown/12-chapter-12.md

 Konkani Bhasha Mandal.
 He categorically stated: “*The Opinion Poll was not fought on linguistic grounds.
 Konkani-Marathi was just one of the arguments.
-It was purely a political battle for Goa’s socio-political identity.*” He also said that Rashtramat, the Marathi daily the anti-mergerists had launched to reach out to the Hindu Bahujan Samaj, had the Konkaniwadis as well as Marathiwadis, who were opposed to the merger.
+It was purely a political battle for Goa’s socio-political identity.*” He also said that *Rashtramat*, the Marathi daily the anti-mergerists had launched to reach out to the Hindu Bahujan Samaj, had the Konkaniwadis as well as Marathiwadis, who were opposed to the merger.